Metric#

 Note

-After setting the variable, you can retrieve its value; it will equal the specified key=value pair.
+After setting the variable, you can retrieve its value; it will equal the key together with the newly calculated metric value, in the key=value format — not the literal string that was assigned.

 Additionally, the value stored in the $metric_<name>_key variable will change to the specified key.